The opening Classics of the 2026 Flat season are fast approaching and both races look wide open. The recent trials at

-The opening Classics of the 2026 Flat season are fast approaching and both races look wide open.
-The recent trials at Newmarket and Newbury have left more questions than answers, and both the Betfred 2000 and 1000 Guineas could see big fields, with plenty of outsiders surely keen to take their chance.
+Newmarket and Newbury have left more questions than answers, and both the Betfred 2000 and 1000 Guineas could see big fields, with plenty of outsiders surely keen to take their chance.
+The opening colts’ Classic looks particularly competitive.

-He is likely to be represented by at least two runners this year, possibly three, but the clear form pick looks to be DISTANT STORM, who can still be backed at 6-1.
+He is likely to be represented by at least two runners this year, possibly three, but the clear form pick looks to be

-He first got to see this hugely talented son of Night Of Thunder on a racecourse last summer where he ran out the narrow winner of a red-hot maiden at Newmarket’s July Festival.
-The form could barely have worked out any better - of the eleven runners to have finished behind him, ten of them have subsequently won, and these include recent Craven winner Oxagon, who finished five and a half lengths behind in fifth.
+We first got to see this hugely talented son of Night Of Thunder on a racecourse last summer where he ran out the narrow winner of a red-hot maiden at Newmarket’s July Festival.
+The form could not have worked out any better - of the eleven runners to have finished behind him, ten of them have subsequently won, and these include recent Craven winner Oxagon, who finished five and a half lengths behind in fifth.

 Charlie Appleby has a fine recent record in the 2000 Guineas.

-Distant Storm was then beaten by Champion Juvenile Gewan in the Acomb at York but his race was over soon after the start.
+Distant Storm was then beaten by Champion Juvenile Gewan in the Acomb at York, but his race was over soon after the start.
 He pulled too hard, failed to settle, and never looked like mounting a challenge.
 He did well to finish third.

 However, he bounced back the following month to win the Tattersalls Stakes on the Rowley Mile, scoring by an emphatic four and three-quarter lengths.
 He screamed a Guineas horse that day, quickening up smartly from the rear and handling the galloping track and dip with ease.